alexgrigoras/youtube_consumer_perception/README.md

  - [Microsoft - Text Analytics API](https://docs.microsoft.com/en-us/azure/cognitive-services/text-analytics/overview)

 ## License
-The MIT License.

-Application made for academical use and is the subject of a bachelor's degree diploma.
+The application is licensed under MIT License.
+It is made for academic use and is the subject of a bachelor's degree.